ted-ncg/labs/01-validate-setup.md

 1. Click on the green arrow next to the left of the class name

-1. The test should pass (be green)
+1. The test results will show up in a bottom window pane and should be green, i.e., they passed.

 ### Run the Test in IDEA Using Maven